About MTR

 Resident preferences are taken into account in the graduate placement process, and the central goal is ensuring that principals in partner neighborhoods always have a pool of high-quality teacher applicants.
 By working carefully on the initial placement of graduates, MTR seeks to find a good fit for the graduate and requires graduates to work for three consecutive years within a partner school.

-Our five partner neighborhoods:
+Our seven partner neighborhoods:

 • Binghampton